cat-lu/sm-drought/README.md

 `classifyWithDroughtCategories.m`: Labels soil moisture data for each coordinate and each date period as No Drought, D0, D1, D2, D3, or D4 drought based on previously calculated drought thresholds.

-`aggregateSMPercentilesToMonth.m`: Average soil moisture percentiles on a monthly basis and calculate subsequent drought labels.
+`aggregateSMPercentilesToMonth.m`: Averages soil moisture percentiles on a monthly basis and calculates subsequent drought labels.

-`calculateTimeSeries.m`: Calculate the percent area that a region is under D0-D4 drought conditions over time.
+`calculateTimeSeries.m`: Calculates the percent area that a region is under D0-D4 drought conditions at each time step.

 ### Figure-producing scripts and functions:
-`betaParameterizationPlot.m`: Visualize methodology of beta distribution fitting to historical soil moisture values for a reference location.
+`betaParameterizationPlot.m`: Visualizes the methodology of beta distribution fitting for historical soil moisture values at a reference location.

-`mapSoilMoisture.m`: Produce map of volumetric soil moisture values for a given area and date.
+`mapSoilMoisture.m`: Produces map of volumetric soil moisture values for a given area and time period.

-`mapDThresholdDifference.m`: Visualize and map differences between drought threshold values (e.g. D1-D2) in terms of volumetric soil moisture.
+`mapDThresholdDifference.m`: Visualizes and maps the differences between drought threshold values (e.g. D1-D2) in terms of volumetric soil moisture.

-`mapDroughtLabels.m`: Produce map of drought categories (D0-D4) or no drought/missing data for a given area and date.
+`mapDroughtLabels.m`: Produces map of drought labels (i.e. D0-D4, no drought) for a given area and time period.

-`drawTimeSeriesPlot.m`: Visualize time series of percent area that a region is in D0-D4 drought.
+`drawTimeSeriesPlot.m`: Visualizes time series of percent area that a region is in D0-D4 drought.

 ### Helper functions:
-`cut2D.m`: Reduce a 2D array (i.e. Nlat x Nlon) to coordinates that fall within a given shapefile or bounding box.
+`cut2D.m`: Reduces a 2D array (i.e. Nlat x Nlon) to coordinates that fall within a given shapefile or bounding box.

-`cut3D.m`: Reduce a 3D array (i.e. Nlat x Nlon x Ndates) on the third dimension to coordinates that fall within a given shapefile or bounding box.
+`cut3D.m`: Reduces a 3D array (i.e. Nlat x Nlon x Ndates) on the third dimension to coordinates that fall within a given shapefile or bounding box.

-`cutStruct3D.m`: Reduce each value in a structure array, which is a 2D array, to coordinates that fall within a given shapefile or bounding box.
+`cutStruct3D.m`: Reduces each value in a structure array, which is a 2D array, to coordinates that fall within a given shapefile or bounding box.

 `transformMatrix3DToStruct.m`: Converts a 3D array (i.e. Nlat x Nlon x Ndates) into a specified field in a structure array.
 Each index in the structure array is a 2D array (i.e. Nlat x Nlon).